Weekend Islamic School

 Encouraging proper praying postures and behavior.

-Enrollment of over 100 students ranging from ages 4 to 16.
+Enrollment of over 100 students ranging from ages PreK to High School.

 Starting up an online program from Al Azhar University for Quran Reading.

-Our grade levels begin at Pre-K and continue through High School.
-The minimum age of entry is four years old (by September 1st).
-Tuition information can be found on the registration form (in the link above).
+Our grade levels begin at Kindegarten and continue through 6th Grade.
+The minimum age of entry is five years old (by September 1st).
+Tuition information can be found on the registration form.

-Please fill out the registration form and return it to a member of our Board of Directors.
-To contact the Board, email:
+Please fill out the registration form online.
+To contact the WIS Board, email: firstname.lastname@example.org

 A small assortment of photos of classroom resource tools and student projects.